tigressine/rice/docs/README.md

 # rice
-This repository contains my dotfiles and some useful shell scripts I've created to build my rice from scratch each time I reformat one of my machines.
+This repository contains my dotfiles and configurations for all of the programs I use on my computers.